 However, sometimes, a worker who is injured while working has another avenue for recovering compensation as well: filing a third party liability claim.
 While workers who are injured at work are barred from filing a lawsuit directly against their employer, you can file a lawsuit against a negligent third party.
 For example, say that you were working on a construction site when a driver, who was speeding through the site, hit you.
 You can file a claim for damages directly against this driver.

-If you have any other questions that have not been answered, do not hesitate to call a legal professional.
+If you have any other questions about your car wreck that have not been answered, do not hesitate to call an experienced car wreck lawyer.